nvbn/nvbn.github.io/_posts/2015-01-25-docker-nginx.md

 COPY . static
 ```

-And now we should build it, run it and restart the nginx container:
+And now we should build it, run it and restart nginx container:

 ```bash
 docker build -t example/static .